 Please note that the waiver of Pension contributions takes place the first of the month following disability.

 Vacation pay while on disability

 An employee usually receives credit for service while on STD for the purposes of vacation and employment security.
-An employee usually does not receive credit for service while on LTD in regards to Vacation Policy.
+An employee usually does not receive credit for service while on LTD in regards to the Vacation Policy.
 In general, any vacation outstanding in respect of the employee at the expiry of the STD leave is paid out to the employee at the time they are accepted onto LTD.

 LTD Plans or any type of disability insurance plans are considered Income Maintenance Plans/Wage Loss Replacement Plans.

 Please refer to your employment contract to confirm if reference is made to your entitlement of vacation time or vacation pay.

 Disability comes in degrees.
 At any given time, there may be employees on the job who are at risk for absences and disability.
 You could be coping with the demands of teenagers or aging parents, trying to manage a medical condition, etc. Other employees could be attempting to return to their normal or work routine after an absence.
 Any of these situations could escalate into a disability.